30 Hardest Guitar Songs (with Lesson Videos)

 Genre: Extreme Death Metal

-Vital Remains is a black sheep in the death metal family due to their melodic sensibilities.
-The polarities between which they transition are unlike anything you’ll hear in any other music genre, as they jump from the grittiest, heaviest blast-beat accompanied riffs to almost neoclassical solos, and finally to harmonized shredding.
+Vital Remains is a black sheep in the death metal family due to its melodic sensibilities.
+The polarities between which they transition are unlike anything you’ll hear in any other music genre, as they jump from the grittiest, heaviest blast-beat accompanied riffs to almost neoclassical solos and finally to harmonized shredding.

 Genre: Jazz